bit101/gifloopcoder/src/docs/intro.md

 *   The **Easing** checkbox gives the animation an ease-in and ease-out to the animation if checked.
 Otherwise, it performs a straight linear interpolation.
 *   The **Status** indicator lets you know what's happening
 *   The **Object Snippets** dropdown lets you insert a pre-written snippet of code into the code panel that will define an object.
 Place the cursor at the point you want in the code, choose a snippet and click the insert button.
 *   The **Other Snippets** dropdown lets you insert a useful, pre-defined snipped of code into the code panel.
 Place the cursor at the point you want in the code, choose a snippet and click the insert button.
+You can create your own snippets as well.
+This is covered in [the tips section](tips.html#snippets)

 If you ever have a hard time getting one of the sliders to land on a specific value, you can also use the left and right cursor keys on your keyboard.
 Pressing these will move the slider in single increments one way or the other.